-Data exfiltration is among organisations’ top concerns today: According to a recent study from McAfee, 61 percent of security professionals have experienced a data breach at their current companies.
-With stricter compliance regulations around data privacy, like GDPR and California Consumer Privacy Act, the stakes for reporting data exfiltration events have also gotten much higher.
+Today, data exfiltration ranks among the top organizational concerns.
+According to a recent study from McAfee, 61 percent of security professionals have experienced a data breach at their current companies.
+With stricter compliance regulations around data privacy, like GDPR and California Consumer Privacy Act, the stakes for reporting data exfiltration events have also significantly increased.

 Types of Data Exfiltration

 According to McAfee’s research cited above, the most common data exfiltration methods at organisations include: